Frequently Asked Questions

 Because our work is highly customized and project scope can shift as we go, we don’t provide quotes or estimates for residential projects.
 Instead, we work on a session-by-session model.
 Clients stay in control of how often we meet and how long they’d like to continue based on their goals, availability, and priorities.

-After your free 20-minute consultation, we will be able to send you relevant session-based pricing for your project.
+After your complementary 20-minute consultation, we will be able to send you relevant session-based pricing for your project.

 Please see our pricing page for further details.